spsforks/SCons-scons-wiki/DeveloperGuide/Introduction.md

 # Getting the sources

 Your contributions and changes will get accepted via pull requests, so you'll have to create a personal account on [http://bitbucket.org](http://bitbucket.org), fork the "default" SCons repository, and then clone your private copy to your computer.
-The Wiki page [SconsMercurialWorkflows](../SconsMercurialWorkflows) lists these steps in larger detail.
+The page [DeveloperGuide/MercurialWorkflows](MercurialWorkflows) lists these steps in larger detail.
 It also describes how to push your changes back up to Bitbucket, such that you can finally create the pull request.

 For a short description of how the source tree is organized you can refer to: [DeveloperGuide/SourceWalkThrough](SourceWalkThrough)